KevinYoung23/KirinCPU2020/README.md

 ##### ✨Highlight in this Design:

-The LKL instruction cosists of [15:12] opcode, [11:8] target (value x refering to code example) and [7:0] head.
+The LKL instruction cosists of [15:12] opcode, [11:8] target (value x referring to code example) and [7:0] head.
 The IR will only load the instruction once and the pointing process is achieved by another verilog block which is called LKL.v.
-This pointing process will keep going until the head -> value is equal to the target value and it will load the address where this value is stored (which is the oprand of the previous 16-bit instruction) to accumulator.
+This pointing process will keep going until the head -> value is equal to the target value and it will load the address where this value is stored (which is the operand of the previous 16-bit instruction) to accumulator.

 ---